 Common conditions of the hip joint are hip osteoarthritis, hip rheumatoid arthritis, hip fractures, aseptic necrosis of the hip, and hip dislocation, slipped femoral epiphysis and degenerative hip disease.

 The muscles of the inner thigh, or adductors, function to bring the hip and leg toward the opposite leg.
-They are called the adductor magnus and adductor longus.
+They include the adductor magnus and adductor longus.
 The deeper muscles of the hip, or rotators, function to rotate the hip in and out.
 The hip rotators include the piriformis, gemellus superior, gemellus inferior, obturator internus, obturator externus, and quadratus femoris.

 Common conditions of the hip muscles include hamstring strain, hamstring tear, psoas strain, adductor strain, muscle tear and piriformis syndrome.